adidas AG (ADS.F) (FRA:ADS) Given a €215.00 Price Target at Warburg Research

-Warburg Research set a €215.00 ($252.94) price objective on adidas AG (ADS.F) (FRA:ADS) in a report published on Monday morning, Borsen Zeitung reports.
-The firm currently has a sell rating on the stock.
+Warburg Research set a €215.00 ($252.94) price target on adidas AG (ADS.F) (FRA:ADS) in a report released on Monday, Borsen Zeitung reports.
+The brokerage currently has a sell rating on the stock.

 adidas AG, together with its subsidiaries, designs, develops, produces, and markets athletic and sports lifestyle products worldwide.
 The company operates in 10 segments: Europe, North America Adidas, North America Reebok, Asia-Pacific, Russia/CIS, Latin America, Emerging Markets, Adidas Golf, Runtastic, and Other Centrally Managed Businesses.